 History of the Lodge

-Part 1: The Origins of the Lodge
+Part 1: Origins and Purpose

 The idea was therefore born of forming a special “Lodge of Assistance”.

-Part 2: The Consecration
+Part 2: Consecration and Early Years

 With a need identified, the Lodge of Assistance was born, with a Warrant granted on 24th July 1899, and the consecration taking place on 18th November 1899.